Frequently Asked Questions

 -

-We are still finalizing the schedule, but dropoff will likely be from 8:30-9am, and pickup will be from 3-3:30pm.
+Dropoff will likely be from 8:30-9am, and pickup will be from 3-3:30pm.
 We may be able to offer an afterschool program for an additional cost till 5pm if there’s enough demand.

 -